A medical engineer on her first space mission attempts to survive in the wake of a series of catastrophic events that threaten her life.

 Thus begins her harrowing struggle to stay alive in the cold, unforgiving vacuum of space—a struggle aided partly by Matt but most of which she is forced to manage on her own.
 And the small oases of respite that she finds in each phase of her journey prove ephemeral at best, forcing her into the next phase and the next as she strives to achieve the ultimate salvation of a safe return to Earth.

 Some of her crises are due to a scarcity of resources like breathable air, others arise from the difficulties of operating in zero gravity, and still others are caused by the debris field itself, which strikes with menacing regularity every hour and a half.

-The primary clue to Ryan's vector of intent may be found by means of the "vector of intent thought experiment" described in Chapter 6 of Discovering the Soul of Your Story.
-Specifically, the condition of value that Ryan seeks in the wake of the inciting incident, when the debris field strikes the first time, is nothing less than the security of refuge on the surface of the Earth, where she is out of harms way.
-And if she were granted that condition of value magically (by the Story God) at any point, the story would be stopped in its tracks, and she would feel relieved.
+The primary clue to Ryan's type of intent may be found by means of the "type of intent thought experiment" described in Chapter 6 of Discovering the Soul of Your Story.
+Specifically, the treasure that Ryan seeks in the wake of the inciting incident, when the debris field strikes the first time, is nothing less than the security of refuge on the surface of the Earth, where she is out of harms way.
+And if she were granted that treasure magically (by the Story God) at any point, the story would be stopped in its tracks, and she would feel relieved.